Hello again! It is the blog How Unique Japan! How are you?

 This one is also popular.
 Why are those oak leaves?

-The oak leaves had been used as a good plate for food in ancient times.
+The leaves were used as a good plate for food in ancient times.
 That was an important role.
 Because Japanese people in old times usually prayed to the good (harvest’s good) with food offerings.
-That’s right!
-The leaves were also to pray, as the food plate.

 3. Six Coins Crest